 To pin the Tasks app for your users, you can edit the global (Org-wide default) policy or create and assign a custom app setup policy.
 To learn more, see Manage app setup policies in Teams.

-If you don't want users to see Personal lists, you can hide it.
+If you don't want a user to see My tasks, you can hide it.
 To do this, remove the user's Exchange Online license.
-Note that after you remove an Exchange Online license, the user no longer has access to their mailbox.
+It's important to know that after you remove an Exchange Online license, the user no longer has access to their mailbox.
 Mailbox data is held for 30 days, after which the data will be removed and can't be recovered unless the mailbox is placed on In-Place Hold or Litigation Hold.

 With task publishing, your organization can publish task lists targeted to specific locations (teams) across your organization to define and share a work plan to be completed at those locations.

 - People on the publishing team, such as corporate or regional leadership, can create task lists and publish them to specific teams.